The looming question as Harris returns to Northern Triangle: Will corruption stymie progress?

 “Do not come.
 You will be turned back.”

-Kevin Sieff and Nick Miroff contributed to this report.
+Nick Miroff, Kevin Sieff and Matt Viser contributed to this report.